vutuofficial/V2OS/ENGLISH.md

 > **[1]** I don't do PC Optimization on LAPTOP and Intel GPU devices (because there is almost no difference.)<br>
 **[2]** If you open a ticket and report the applications that you do not see among the applications that are not working above, I can get back to you.<br>
 **[3]** If you say that there is no FPS difference in VALORANT game, your processor must be good.<br>
 **[4]** If you say that there is no visible difference in other games, your system's hardware is low and as I said, I am trying to improve your PC with software.
-There is no overclocking process.<br>
+There is no overclocking process.
-**[5]** Also, if you are thinking of optimizing, you can open a #ticket and send me your computer hardware.<br>

 * **For buy;**